tariktesfa/Crop-Yield-Prediction-Using-Deep-Learning/README.md

 # Crop-Yield-Prediction-Using-Deep-Learning
-Crop Yield Prediction Using Deep Learning
+Crop Yield Prediction by Using a Deep Learning Apptoach